Gyeongbokgung Palace Guide (things to do + how to get there)

 Jibokjae Hall was used as a library and study for King Gojong, the last king of the Joseon Dynasty.
 Unfortunately, it’s not open to the public and can only be viewed from the outside.

-Getting to Gyeongbokgung Palace in Seoul, South Korea is relatively easy, as it’s located in the city center and can be accessed by several transportation options like subway, bus, and taxi.
+Getting to Gyeongbokgung Palace is relatively easy, as it’s located in the city center and can be accessed by subway, bus, and taxi.

 By Train:

 The nearest subway station to Gyeongbokgung Palace is Gyeongbokgung Station, which is located on Line 3.
-From Exit 5, it’s a short walk getting to Gyeongbokgung Palace.
+From Exit 5, it’s a short walk getting to the palace.

 By Bus: